larryhastings/correlate/README.md

 If literally all your matches are already perfect--congratulations!
-You're *already* getting good results out of **correlate** and you can stop reading here!
+You're *already* getting good results out of **correlate** and you can stop reading here.
 But if you're not that lucky, you've got more work to do.

 The first step in cleaning up **correlate's** output is usually